The three main standing committees are:

 Deputy Town Clerk

-The Deputy Town Clerk, Rosalyn Richardson, is an experienced democratic services officer.
+The Deputy Town Clerk, Rosalyn Richardson, is an experienced local government officer, with the last 15 years as a democratic services officer.
 Her responsibilities include:

 - Preparing agendas for meetings and despatching them to Members and others as required for committees within the DTC remit